 The District entered into an intergovernmental agreement with Green Valley Ranch Metropolitan District (GVRMD) for the sharing of landscape maintenance services for approximately 92,233 square feet of property within the boundaries of GVRMD.
 Effective January 1, 2012, the District shall provide landscape maintenance services to the property for an annual cost of \$16,617 and increased annually by 2% through 2016.
 Payment is due from GVRMD by April 1 of each year.
 The term of the agreement shall be through December 31, 2016, and thereafter for consecutive five-year periods.
 The annual schedule of landscape costs shall be adjusted for each five-year period as needed to reflect then-current market conditions.
-During 2019, GVRMD paid \$19,088 to the District.
+During 2020, GVRMD paid \$19,469 to the District.
+This agreement was terminated in 2021.